 When the Alabama Department of Transportation (ALDOT) decided to replace the 84-year-old B.B.
-Comer bridge over the Tennessee River, it knew that the multi-year project was both a necessity and a monumental undertaking.
+Comer bridge over the Tennessee River, the agency knew that the multi-year project was both a necessity and a monumental undertaking.

-Kicked off in 2007, the $54.9 million project was completed in 2015 and replaced the last of 15 memorial bridges built by Alabama State Bridge Corporation in the early-1900s.
+Construction of a new span commenced in 2007.
+This project was the last replacement of 15 memorial bridges built by the Alabama State Bridge Corporation in the early-1900s.

 Working on the third and final span of the new bridge, Kirkpatrick Concrete, Inc., completed three foundation pours that equaled about 2,900 yards.
 Each pour took about 26 hours to complete and took place underwater.
 Shifts of 18 operators used two concrete pumps during the pouring process.